realecto/Henosis/README.md

 # or
 pnpm dev
 ```
+NOTE: THIS PROJECT WAS CREATED WITH A LOCAL VERSION CONTROL AND PUSHED TO THIS ACCOUNT AT ONCE.

 # Structure Overview
 - Todo component take in a uid that represents a todo list, if no uid is found then render